Vincent Phillip Muñoz: Career

 Muñoz won a National Endowment for the Humanities fellowship to support his second book, Religious Liberty and the American Founding: Natural Rights and the Original Meanings of the First Amendment Religion Clauses, published by the University of Chicago Press (2022).
 It continues his presentation of the Founders’ philosophy and constitutionalism of religious liberty, focusing on the Founding-era state constitutions and the drafting and adoption of the First Amendment.
 Muñoz argues that the Founders conceived religious liberty as an inalienable natural right.
 The book concludes with a natural rights constitutional construction of the First Amendment’s religion clauses.

 In a review in First Things, Stanford Law Professor Michael McConnell wrote, “Muñoz has written the best account in one place of the way in which the political theory of the founders regarding religious liberty connects with the delphic legal text of those clauses, which together state that ‘Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof.’”

-According to Hoover Institution senior fellow Peter Berkowitz, “Vincent Phillip Muñoz provides a superb analysis of the natural-rights thinking that undergirded the founders’ understanding of the relation between religion and government….
+According to Hoover Institution senior fellow Peter Berkowitz, “Vincent Phillip Muñoz provides a superb analysis of the natural-rights thinking that undergirded the founders’ understanding of the relation between religion and government....
 His natural-rights constitutionalism yields results that at different junctures will discomfit the right and the left.
 But his analysis makes better sense of the Constitution’s promise of religious liberty than the major alternatives.”

 Reviewing the book in Perspectives on Politics, Princeton professor Keith Whittington writes, “In Religious Liberty and the American Founding, Vincent Phillip Muñoz offers an intriguing new argument on the meaning of the religion clauses of the First Amendment of the U.S. Constitution.
 His unconventional argument is not likely to please anyone in the heated political and legal debates over religious liberty, but this book deserves a close reading from anyone interested in religious liberty jurisprudence, natural rights theory, or originalist approaches to constitutional interpretation.”

-Muñoz has published two single-authored articles in American Political Science Review: “James Madison’s Princeton of Religious Liberty” (2003) and “Two Concepts of Religious Liberty: The Natural Rights and Moral Autonomy Approaches to the Free Exercise of Religion” (2016).
+Muñoz has published two single-authored articles in the American Political Science Review: “James Madison’s Princeton of Religious Liberty” (2003) and “Two Concepts of Religious Liberty: The Natural Rights and Moral Autonomy Approaches to the Free Exercise of Religion” (2016).
 The latter article was the subject of an online symposium published by Law & Religion Forum involving a number of significant scholars.

 Muñoz has edited multiple constitutional law casebooks for classroom use.
 Religious Liberty and the American Supreme Court: The Essential Cases and Documents is a collection of edited Supreme Court cases on religious liberty, with introduction and annotations by Muñoz.
 Along with Ralph Rossum and G. Alan Tarr, Muñoz has edited the two-volume American Constitutional Law (Routledge, 2020), which is designed for undergraduate classroom use.

+He is a senior fellow at the Claremont Institute.